 - Requires OMB to amend or revise OMB A-130 to eliminate inefficient and wasteful reporting

-The updated A-130 emphasizes the role of managing sensitive information over its lifecycle, representing a shift from viewing security and privacy requirements as compliance exercises to crucial elements of comprehensive, strategic and continuous risk-based programs at federal agencies.
+The updated A-130 emphasizes managing sensitive information over its lifecycle, representing a shift from viewing security and privacy requirements as compliance exercises to crucial elements of comprehensive, strategic, and continuous risk-based programs at federal agencies.

-In accordance with FISMA, The National Institute of Standards and Technology (NIST) developed standards, guidelines and other resources to provide information security for all federal agency operations and assets in the FISMA Implementation Project launched in January 2003, excluding national security systems.
+The National Institute of Standards and Technology (NIST) developed standards, guidelines, and other resources to provide information security for all federal agency operations and assets in the FISMA Implementation Project launched in January 2003, excluding national security systems.

 FISMA defines a framework for managing information security that must be followed by all information systems used or operated by a U.S. federal government agency in the executive or legislative branches and by third-party vendors who work on behalf of a federal agency in those branches.

-The framework is further defined by the National Institute of Standards and Technology (NIST) who have published standards and guidelines such as FIPS 199 Standards for Security Categorization of Federal Information and Information Systems, FIPS 200 Minimum Security Requirements for Federal Information and Information Systems and the NIST 800 series.
+The framework is further defined by the National Institute of Standards and Technology (NIST), which has published standards and guidelines such as FIPS 199 Standards for Security Categorization of Federal Information and Information Systems, FIPS 200 Minimum Security Requirements for Federal Information and Information Systems and the NIST 800 series.